Is a standard variable mortgage appropriate for you? It depends on your individual circumstances, but here are some things to consider:

-The reason why this is a difficult question to answer is because it all depends on the fixed rate you are offered, for how long that deal lasts, and how your particular mortgage lender varies its standard variable rate.
+The reason why this is a difficult question to answer is that it all depends on the fixed rate you are offered, for how long that deal lasts, and how your particular mortgage lender varies its standard variable rate.

 What are the pros and cons of a variable rate mortgage?

-Mortgage lenders are aware that you are taking such a risk – so, may be prepared to offer a lower rate of interest on a standard variable rate than it is at that time prepared to offer on a fixed-rate deal.
+Mortgage lenders are aware that you are taking such a risk – so may be prepared to offer a lower rate of interest on a standard variable rate than it is at that time prepared to offer on a fixed-rate deal.

 In practice, of course, it will remain exceedingly difficult to predict whether an average mortgage rate will be falling or rising – you must bear the risk of the potentially significant financial consequences of such a movement.

 Why do some variable mortgages have a ‘collar’?

 To protect yourself against especially big increases in a mortgage rate, you might opt for a variable-rate mortgage that has a built-in “cap”.
 With this, the lender sets a maximum rate of interest above which your mortgage will not rise.

 The flip-side of that coin is described by the Money Saving Expert in a posting dated the 15th of September 2020.
 This explains how mortgage lenders, too, have sought to reduce the risks to which they may be exposed through a falling average mortgage rate.
 It gave the example of a massive movement in the Bank of England base rate from 5.75% down to just 0.5% in the period between July 2008 and March 2010.